 Reduce your living expenses drastically, this means limiting the number of luxuries you allow yourself, whether it is restaurants, bars, golf, travel, or buying outdoor gear.

-Stop using credit cards or taking on new debt until you have destroyed any consumer debt… You can ignore low-interest student loans or home mortgages aside for now.
+Stop using credit cards or taking on new debt until you have destroyed any consumer debt… You can ignore low-interest student loans or your home mortgage for now.

-Finally, in terms of actually paying off the debt, here are the two main approaches to doing so:
+Finally, in terms of actually paying off a mountain of debt, here are the two main approaches to doing so:

 The debt snowball method was popularized by Dave Ramsey, a personal finance radio host and the author of the book Total Money Makeover.
 In this method, you will take all of your debts and organize them by total dollar value from smallest to largest, regardless of interest rates.

-You will pay the minimum payment on every account except for the smallest debt in terms of dollar amount.
+You will pay the minimum payment on every account except for the smallest debt in terms of the dollar amount.
 On this smallest debt, you will pay everything you can afford each month until the debt is paid off completely.
-You will then roll that payment into the next smallest debt, and on and on until everything is paid off.
+You will then roll that entire payment amount into the next smallest debt, and on and on until everything is paid off.

-The obvious drawback of this approach is that it does not consider the interest rates, so you may be focused on a cheaper debt, while a more expensive debt continues to charge big interest.
+The obvious drawback of this approach is that it does not consider the interest rates, so you may be initially focused on a more affordable debt, while a more expensive debt continues to charge big interest.
 So while it may not be the most mathematically sound approach, proponents of this approach cite the important psychological boost of eliminating a debt completely.

-The debt avalanche is essentially the same approach as the debt snowball, but the priority of the debts changes from the smallest dollar amount being priority number to sorting your debts by their interest rates from highest to lowest.
+The debt avalanche is essentially the same approach as the debt snowball, but the priority of the debts changes from the smallest dollar amount being priority number one to sorting your debts by their interest rates from highest to lowest.